 The Samsung 32-inch Smart Monitor M8 is now available for pre-order, starting at $700.
-Unfortunately, it’ll be missing one of its most anticipated features — Samsung Game Hub.
+It launched missing one of its most anticipated features — Samsung Game Hub.
 Since support rolled out for Game Hub in June, however, the M8 now supports the feature.

 The idea of Game Hub is to put multiple cloud gaming services into a single library of games for smart TVs and monitors.
 So far, the game platforms included are GeForce Now, Google Stadia, and Utomik — but Samsung has confirmed that Game Hub will not appear at launch on the Smart Monitor M8.

 The M80B model number smart monitor is available in Warm White, Sunset Pink, Daylight Blue, and Spring Green bezel color options.
 The monitor is ultraslim at just 11.4mm and can serve as a smart TV and a computer monitor with the help of a docking station.
 It is also compatible with a number of entertainment and productivity applications.